MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 > [!IMPORTANT]
 > The system isn't intended to replace complete viewing, especially for content where details and nuances are **critical for making responsible decisions**.
 Also, it isn't designed for summarizing highly sensitive or confidential videos where context and privacy are paramount.

-## Textual summarizatin with keyframes
+## Textual summarization with keyframes

 Textual video summarization with keyframes uses keyframes from the video to generate a more comprehensive summary.
 This feature is particularly useful when there is limited audio content, such as transcription, or when a more holistic summary is desired.